Actuarial Expert Witness Services & Litigation Support

 Our actuaries can assist you by providing superior expert witness and litigation support services.
 Our actuarial expert testimonies and reports are strong, well researched, credible, and easy to understand by non-actuaries.

-We have a deep understanding of the technical aspects of actuarial science and actuarial concepts and firmly understand that they need to be explained to attorneys, judges, and juries in simple terms in order to have a successful litigation.
+We have a strong understanding of the technical aspects of actuarial science and actuarial concepts and firmly understand that they need to be explained to attorneys, judges, and juries in simple terms in order to have a successful litigation.

 The depth of experience and knowledge of our actuaries makes AACG an ideal partner in any insurance litigation or dispute.